Skip to main content Skip to site navigation

 For questions, call the Patient Experience Team at (650) 573-3731.

-We encourage you to use FaceTime, Skype, or other video platforms to stay connected with your loved one.
+We encourage you to use FaceTime or other video platforms to stay connected with your loved one.
 If the patient does not have a device—smart phones and tablets are available on the units.
 Just ask the Nursing Staff for support with this.

 We are here for you and your loved one in these times of emotional stress.
-Upon arrival, our Spiritual Care Team calls within 24-72 hours of admission to Welcome the Patient and explain the role of the Spiritual Care Department and our Chaplain.
-Please let a member of the healthcare team know if you and/or the patient would like to schedule an appointment with the Chaplain.
+Upon arrival, our Spiritual Care Team will call within 24-72 hours of admission to welcome the patient and discuss ways we can assist.

 If you wish to send your loved one a note or a photo that can be posted in their room, we will make sure it gets to them.
 Please send the photo or note as an email to HS_SMMC_PatientExperience@smcgov.org with your contact information along with the patient’s name.